IWN-Currents/OGD-materials/README.md

 * <a href="http://54.210.62.171/">This link</a> to the IWN Currents Discovery Tool;
 * The <a href="https://github.com/IWN-Currents/OGD-materials/blob/master/Final_EPA%20Strategy%20Document.pdf">Draft Strategy Report</a>;
-* The <a href="https://github.com/IWN-Currents/OGD-materials/blob/master/IWN_LessonsLearned_Final_201612.pdf">Pilot Implementation report</a> which includes:
+* The <a href="https://github.com/IWN-Currents/OGD-materials/blob/master/IWN_LessonsLearned_Final_201612.pdf">Pilot Implementation </a> report, which includes:
   * Lessons Learned;
   * Service API Documentation for the<a> Metadata Catalog Services;
   * 52° North SOS Installation, Ingestion and Notes;